Exception Handling in OfficeFloor REST YAML Composition

 This tutorial demonstrates how exceptions (called escalations in OfficeFloor) are handled within the YAML REST composition when integrating with Spring Boot.

-1. Method escalation - the exception is caught and routed to a handler declared on the specific method in the YAML.
+1. Method escalation catches the exception and routes it to a handler declared on the specific method in the YAML.

-2. Composition escalation - the exception is caught and routed to a handler declared at the composition level, applying across all methods.
+2. Composition escalation catches the exception and routes it to a handler declared at the composition level, applying across all methods in the file.

-3. Spring ControllerAdvice - the exception propagates out of the composition and is handled by Spring's @RestControllerAdvice / @ExceptionHandler mechanism.
+4. Spring ControllerAdvice lets the exception propagate out of the OfficeFloor composition and be handled by Spring's @RestControllerAdvice / @ExceptionHandler mechanism.
+Use this when integrating with an existing Spring application that already has @ControllerAdvice handlers, or when a third-party library registers its own advice.

 Tutorial Source